January 27, 2015

 January 27th, 2015, marks the 70th anniversary of the liberation of Auschwitz.
 The date was designated in 2005 by the United Nations General Assembly as International Holocaust Remembrance Day.

 The Holocaust was the state-sponsored, systematic persecution and annihilation of European Jewry by Nazi Germany and its collaborators between 1933 and 1945.
-According to the Nazi ideology of racial supremacy, Jews were the primary targets.
-However, many other groups were also selected for imprisonment and murder for racial, ethnic or national reasons; Roma and Sinti, people with mental and physical disabilities, Poles, homosexuals, Jehovah’s Witnesses, Soviet prisoners of war, and political dissidents.
-The Nazi-established camp system was a product of this mission.
-The first camp, Dachau, was established in March of 1933, just two months after Adolf Hitler became chancellor of Germany.
-The subsequent camps established throughout occupied Europe ranged in purpose from transit and internment to forced labor and death.
+The Nazi-established camp system was a product of the Nazis' mission to eradicate European Jews and other targets.
+The first concentration camp, Dachau, was established in March of 1933, just two months after Adolf Hitler became chancellor of Germany.
+Subsequent camps were established throughout occupied Europe.
+They ranged in purpose from transit and internment to forced labor and death.

 The veterans honored by the Georgia Commission on the Holocaust include: